 While writing this blog, I got a chance to read the empathetic message from Satya to Microsoft employees.
 One paragraph in his e-mail especially stood out to me.
 Satya says:

-“… For me, the best way I’ve found to get past this anxiety is to focus on what I can do each day to make a small difference.
-Each of us, wherever we are, has the opportunity to do the same – take an action driven by hope, a small step that makes things a bit better.
-And if everyone does something that makes the world a bit better, our collective work will in fact make the world a lot better, for the people we love, for our communities, for society.”
+"… For me, the best way I've found to get past this anxiety is to focus on what I can do each day to make a small difference.
+Each of us, wherever we are, has the opportunity to do the same – take action driven by hope, a small step that makes things a bit better.
+And if everyone does something that makes the world a bit better, our collective work will in fact make the world a lot better, for the people we love, for our communities, for society."

 We wholeheartedly agree!
-We are proud to be part of the solution and we’ll continue to look for ways in which we can pitch in to help.
-There are many who are trying to help and many more who can!
+We are proud to be part of the solution, and we'll continue to look for ways in which we can pitch in to help.
+There are many who are trying to help, and many more who can!
 I hope that letting people know what we do can inspire others to do more!